samtools/hts-specs/htsget.md

 </td><td>
 Request read data in this format.
 Default: BAM.
 Allowed values: BAM,CRAM.

-Server replies with HTTP status 409 if the requested format is not supported.
+The server SHOULD reply with an `UnsupportedFormat` error if the requested format is not supported.
 [^a]
 </td></tr>
 <tr markdown="block"><td>